Gautam Machiraju

 Process

 Design: One of my favorite aspects of research is thinking about aesthetic and design when communicating technical ideas.
 This drive to understand ideas by visually communicating them (often to myself) sparked as a dyslexic Maths undergraduate.
 Despite my numerous interests in Maths, I struggled to parse and conceptualize blocks of textual abstraction in modern mathematical presentation, typical of standard teaching materials.
 I thus relied heavily on intuition and visual proofs as mental anchors.
-Thanks in part to training as a CIR Scholar at Stanford's Hasso Plattner Institute of Design, I cartoon-ify almost everything I work on and often spend Friday afternoons reflecting on, mocking up, and refining any discussed concepts.
+Thanks in part to training as a CIR Scholar at Stanford's Hasso Plattner Institute of Design, I cartoon-ify almost everything I work on and will carve out time to reflect on, mock up, and refine any discussed concepts.

 Detecting salient objects